-Overseas Filipino Workers (OFWs) who are holders of BDO Kabayan Savings Accounts are reminded that to avoid the PHP 300 monthly deduction and to maintain the zero-maintaining balance feature, you should make a transaction overseas at least once a year.
+Overseas Filipino Workers (OFWs) who are holders of BDO Kabayan Savings Accounts are reminded that to avoid the PHP 300 monthly deduction and to maintain the zero-maintaining balance feature, you should make a transaction overseas at least once

 So please be aware of this rule everyone, you do not want to end up losing your hard-earned savings because you forgot to remit to your account.